erlef/setup-beam/README.md

 specifier (`v1.11.0-rc.0`) and set option `version-type` to `strict`.
 Pre-release versions are opt-in, so `1.11.x` will not match a pre-release.

-#### "Latest" versions
+#### "Stable" versions

-Set a tool's version to `latest` to retrieve the latest version of a given tool.
+Set a tool's version to `stable` to retrieve the latest non-RC version of a given tool.
 The latest version is (locally) calculated by the action based on the (retrieved) versions it knows (**note**: it is not the same as [GitHub considers it](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) and some repositories might propose).